 LANGUAGE

-Graduate students: Language requirement waived depending on available internships
+Graduate students: Language requirement waived.
+Placement will depend on available internships and funding opportunities.

-2. Schedule a conversation with Brazil Program Director – from October to February (as soon as MISTI Launchpad Application is complete) https://calendly.com/rosabelli_mitbrazil
+- Schedule official Interview with Brazil Program Director – September to February 15th (Schedule interview as soon as MISTI Launchpad Application is complete)

 Global Teaching Labs